 Provide an outlet that can convey runoff water to a point where it will not cause damage.
 Design the outlet as an underground outlet, a pipe drop structure, a soil infiltration area, a stable channel, or a combination of outlet types.

 For a farmed basin, design the outlet so that the water storage time does not exceed the inundation tolerance of the planned crops.
 If sediment retention is a primary design goal, adjust the release rate according to sediment particle size to retain sediment in the basin.
-Refer to 210-NEH, Section 3, Chapter 2, “Sediment Properties” for information on the settling rates of sediment particles and to CPS Underground Outlet (Code 620) for design criteria for underground outlets.
+Refer to 210-NEH, Section 3, Chapter 2, “Sediment Properties” for information on the settling rates of sediment particles and to Iowa CPS Underground Outlet (Code 620) for design criteria for underground outlets.

 The basin outlet system may include an auxiliary spillway above the primary storage to handle larger storm flows.
 If an auxiliary spillway is used, add freeboard to the design height of the embankment to provide for the safe operation of the spillway.
 The freeboard should be at least 0.5 ft above the design flow depth through the auxiliary spillway.
 If the auxiliary spillway of another basin contributes runoff to the basin, design the basin to handle the additional runoff.
-Refer to CPS Pond (Code 378) for criteria to design an auxiliary spillway.
+Refer to Iowa CPS Pond (Code 378) for criteria to design an auxiliary spillway.

+Topsoil

+Where necessary to restore or maintain productivity, salvage topsoil and spread over the disturbed area after construction is complete.
+Temporarily stockpile the topsoil away from the site and provide erosion protection, as needed.

 Vegetation